MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 Now Ferret interacts with pages in a more advanced way - your script can scrolls down or up to an element, moves the mouse, focuses and types... with random delays.
 Just like a real person!

 ## Other
-There are many other many small changes here and there, like adding ``FOCUS``, ``ESCAPE_HTML``, ``UNESCAPE_HTML`` and ``DECODE_URI_COMPONENT`` functions; improving perfomance; and changing internal design of some parts of the system.
+There are many other many small changes here and there, like adding ``FOCUS``, ``ESCAPE_HTML``, ``UNESCAPE_HTML`` and ``DECODE_URI_COMPONENT`` functions; improving performance; and changing internal design of some parts of the system.

 # What's broken
 We try to maintain backwards compatibility, but some of the new features required serious design changes that lead to breaking compatibility with previous versions.
-As we aproach to release v1.0, the API is becoming more stable and will require fewer dramatic changes.
+As we approach to release v1.0, the API is becoming more stable and will require fewer dramatic changes.

 <div class="notification is-info">
 	Most of the breaking changes will affect only embedded solutions, use of HTML drivers in particular.
 No changes in the syntax, so no scripts need to change.